-For questions on this response, please contact the ICAEW Tax Faculty at taxfac@icaew.com quoting REP 93/23.
+For questions on this paper please contact ICAEW's Tax Faculty at taxfac@icaew.com quoting REP 4/24.

-This response of 12 September 2023 has been prepared by the ICAEW Tax Faculty.
-Internationally recognised as a source of expertise, the ICAEW Tax Faculty is a leading authority on taxation and is the voice of tax for ICAEW.
+This response of 5 January 2024 has been prepared by the ICAEW Tax Faculty.
+Internationally recognised as a source of expertise, ICAEW Tax Faculty is a leading authority on taxation and is the voice of tax for ICAEW.
 It is responsible for making all submissions to the tax authorities on behalf of ICAEW, drawing upon the knowledge and experience of ICAEW's membership.
 The Tax Faculty's work is directly supported by over 130 active members, many of them well-known names in the tax world, who work across the complete spectrum of tax, both in practice and in business.
-ICAEW Tax Faculty's Ten Tenets for a Better Tax System, by which we benchmark the tax system and changes to it, are summarised in Appendix 1.
+ICAEW Tax Faculty's Ten Tenets for a Better Tax System are summarised in Appendix 1.